 When is the best time to have a treatment?

 Neurotoxin injectables don’t cause any sun sensitivity, so this is a procedure that can be done at any time of the year.
 It is generally recommended that patients skip their exercise routine on the treatment day and avoid lying down for at least 4 hours afterwards to ensure that the toxin settles evenly.
 It’s also a good idea to avoid any blood-thinners such as alcohol or aspirin for a couple of days pre and post-treatment.
 How long the neurotoxin lasts depends on the amount used and how quickly the patient’s body metabolises the toxin.
 Many users report an ‘active’ period of 3-4 months.

 Where should I get a neurotoxin treatment?

 While neurotoxins are a non-surgical cosmetic procedure, they do need an extremely skilled hand, with extensive training, to administer them properly.
-To avoid unexpected side effects or complications, they should only be administered in a medical setting by a licensed skincare professional such as a dermatologist or cosmetic surgeon with expertise in facial anatomy and muscle placement.
+To avoid unexpected side effects or complications, they should only be administered in a medical setting by a licensed skincare professional such as a cosmetic dermatologist or cosmetic doctor with expertise in facial anatomy and muscle placement.
 Look for a skincare professional with significant training, experience, and a proven track record in performing the treatment.
 Before and after photos of previous patients are another great way to assess the quality of treatment.